FAQ - Installation/Upgrades

 On the destination computer:

-- Install a fresh copy of the latest version of TimeTrex, however pause on the final step of the installation procedure where it asks you to launch the web browser to complete the installation.
+- Install a fresh copy of the latest version of TimeTrex, ensuring that the edition matches on both computers, however pause on the final step of the installation procedure where it asks you to launch the web browser to complete the installation.

 - Go to your “Start” button and select the “Run” option, type in: cmd